VergilUa/xPooling/README.md

 **To instantiate an object from the pool, use:**

-      → .Pool<T> (to manage entities lifecycle manually) or
+   → .Pool<T> (to manage entities lifecycle manually)
+      or
    → .AutoPool<T> (to manage entities lifecycle automatically, and entity will return to the pool automatially once IsAvailable becomes true)

-      extension method on the GameObject prefab.
+   **extension method on the GameObject prefab**.

 Pool will automatically retrieve either older an instance that is available in the pool, or will internally setup a new pool (in case its not set up yet), instantiate a new instance of the prefab and grab an entity from it.

 In both cases, **.Commission()** method is executed on the entity, allowing to reset / re-initialize state of the object.